phoenixnap/springmvc-raml-plugin/springmvc-raml-plugin/README.md

 ### logErrors
 (optional, default: false) Flag that will enable or disable logging of error level Issues to standard out if found

+### uriPrefix
+(optional, defaul: "") If set skip given prefix from all URIs during checking agains contract

 ## Usage 3 - Generating SpringMVC Server Endpoints from a RAML file